 Dr. William Shields and family lived about one mile East of the public square, adjoining the Fitzgerald farm, known as the Shields farm.
-(A part of the house is still standing.)
+In addition, a part of the house is still standing.

-The Old town of Celina had one main street (Union) beginning at the top of the river bank and running South East for a distance of approximately 350 yards, and three streets, Water, Walnut and Spring, running westwardly and terminating in the public road leading from the top of the river bank south east to and over the low gap to Livingston and Gainesboro.
+The Old town of Celina had one main street (Union) beginning at the top of the river bank and running South East for a distance of approximately 350 yards.
+Three streets, Water, Walnut and Spring, ran west and terminated in the public road leading from the top of the river bank southeast to and over the low gap to Livingston and Gainesboro.
 Water Street, on top of the river bank, has long since been washed away.

-Prior to, and for some time after the war, the only means of travel was on foot or horseback.
+Before after the war, the only means of travel was on foot or horseback.
 There were no manufacturing industries, not even a saw mill, in the county.
 The log and timber business were unknown.
-The lumber used for building purposes was sawed and dressed by hand with drawing knives and planes.
-The only means of transporting the different products to market was by flat boats.
+The lumber used for building purposes was sawed and dressed by hand with drawing knives and planes, and the only means of transporting the different products to market was by flat boats.

 As the Stone families, especially the older ones, were closely identified with development of the county in its earlier days, a brief biography of some of them might be of interest to some people now living.